vedulaabhi/virtualness_assignment/README.md

 # Boarding Instructions

-This is a small flask app to exposes an API to manage boarding instructions given given a list of boarding cards of a journey
+This is a small flask app which exposes an API to manage boarding instructions given a list of boarding cards of a journey.

 ## Assumptions
 API assumes that the boarding cards given form a DAG (Directed Acyclic Graph) and that the graph is connected.
 If the graph is not connected, the API will return a success with a message indicating that the graph is not connected.
 In that case, the API will return a list of connected subgraphs.